 * Otter With Lobster Sauce, containing “1.5kg otter chunks”

 These recipes are all, it seems to me, entirely *possible*, if horrifying.
 (Stay away from my cats.)
 I’m curious to what extent Hamilton-Paterson replicated them in his own kitchen.

 Hamilton-Paterson’s sense of humor is wicked and completely tweaked.
 Some examples:

-Have you ever embarked on something that looked completely straightforward but which has turned out to be bafflingly technical?
-For instance, I was completely flummoxed some time ago in a dentist’s waiting room when trying to kill time with the crossword in the current number of JAPEDA, the Journal of the American Pedophilia Association — a scholarly magazine I had not encountered before. … I labored in vain for half an hour, although it did occur to me later that American may spell “pyjamas” with an “a” in place of our “y”.
+2. > Have you ever embarked on something that looked completely straightforward but which has turned out to be bafflingly technical?
+For instance, I was completely flummoxed some time ago in a dentist’s waiting room when trying to kill time with the crossword in the current number of [mag: JAPEDA], the [mag: Journal of the American Pedophilia Association] — a scholarly magazine I had not encountered before. … I labored in vain for half an hour, although it did occur to me later that American may spell “pyjamas” with an “a” in place of our “y”.

 I laughed constantly while reading this book — or, when on the T, where outright laughter is maybe frowned upon, I carried a devilish grin on my face at all times.
 Such a delight, this book.
 Go out, grab a copy, and enjoy the next few hours of your life.

 — (You drink maybe an ounce at a time.
 The people at Drink mixed me a flip based on it once.
 Looks like Cocktail Slut long ago discovered the Fernet Flip, as has Cocktail Chronicles.)